Carcoar, New South Wales: Convicts and bushrangers

 On 13 July 1863, Ben Hall, with Johnny Gilbert and John O'Meally, held up the Carcoar Commercial Bank in broad daylight.
 This marked Australia's first bank robbery.
 It was thwarted when a bank teller fired a shot into the bank's ceiling, and the gang fled without seizing anything but shooting the manager as he was returning to the bank.
 The three, this time joined by Johnny Vane and Mickey Bourke, then held up a jeweller's shop and the Sportsman's Arms Hotel in Bathurst in broad daylight in October 1863.
 The gang escaped down George Street, exchanging shots with police.
 They returned three days later and robbed more stores, homes, and businesses on the outskirts of Bathurst.
 Weeks later, twenty-year-old Mickey Burke was shot in the stomach during a hold-up of Gold Commissioner Keightley in Rockley.
 Believing he was about to die, he shot himself in the head; still alive and in pain, Hall killed him.

 Some time later, Ben Hall held up Presbyterian Reverend James Adam, who made such a good impression on the bushranger that Hall let him go without robbing him.

 Ben Hall died in a gunfight near Forbes in May 1865 and was buried in the Forbes cemetery.
 In Ben Hall's three years as their leader, the gang robbed two mail coaches, committed 21 hold-ups, and stole 23 racehorses.

 Mining

 Copper was mined at nearby Coombing Park at various times between 1848 and 1878.
 Iron ore was also mined there from 1899 to 1923.
 There was also gold in the area, at the Three Mile Diggings to the west of Carcoar.
 Carcoar was the site of Australia's first documented uranium deposit, found in 1894.
 The uranium ore deposit was located within a cobalt mine—mined from 1888 to 1895—and was in the form of copper uranite.

+Proposed national capital site

+An area referred to as 'Forest Reefs', at the time, was one of the proposed sites for Australia's national capital.
+The area does not correspond with the modern-day locality of Forest Reefs. but lay immediately to the north of the township of Carcoar, upon which it bordered.

+Climate

+Carcoar has hotter summers but also colder winters than Bathurst (a wider seasonal range), being further west.
+Sometimes snow can fall and sleet is often a feature in the winter months.
+Rainfall peaks somewhat in the winter and is lowest from high summer through to mid autumn; winters are significantly wetter than those at Bathurst.